NoellePatterson/ffc-readme/peak-magnitude-flows/duration.md

 #### Definition

-Peak flow duration is the median number of days that a flow event stays over the flow thresholds for the 2nd, 5th, 10th, and 20th percentile exceedance flows over the period of record.
+Peak flow duration is the median number of days that a flow event stays over the flow thresholds for the 10, 5, and 2 year recurrence intervals (2nd, 5th, 10th, and 20th percentile exceedance) of annual peak flow over the period of record.
 This metric is measured in number of days.

 #### Steps